yugabyte/yugabyte-db/docs/content/latest/quick-start/kubernetes/create-local-cluster.md

 ![master-home](/images/admin/master-home-kubernetes-rf1.png)

-The **Masters** section highlights the 1 YB-Master node along its corresponding cloud, region and zone placement information.
+The **Masters** section highlights the one YB-Master service along its corresponding cloud, region and zone placement information.

 ### 4.2 TServer status

 Clicking on the **See all nodes** takes us to the Tablet Servers page where we can observe the one YB-TServer along with the time since it last connected to this YB-Master using regular heartbeats.
 Additionally, we can see that the **Load (Num Tablets)** is balanced across all available tservers.
 These tablets are the shards of the user tables currently managed by the cluster (which in this case is the `system_redis.redis` table).
-As new tables get added, new tablets will get automatically created and distributed evenly across all the available YB-TServer nodes.
+As new tables get added, new tablets will get automatically created and distributed evenly across all the available YB-TServer services.

 ![tserver-list](/images/admin/master-tservers-list-kubernetes-rf1.png)